 None of it is about being selfish.

-While many of my reasons have to do with my patience levels, my need for seven hours of uninterrupted sleep, my requirement as an introvert for long stretches of quiet time to recharge – there are other reasons, equally valid, that have nothing to do with anything that might be construed with selfishness.
+While many of my reasons have to do with my patience levels, my need for seven hours of relatively uninterrupted sleep, my requirement as an introvert for long stretches of quiet time to recharge—there are other reasons, equally valid, that have nothing to do with anything that someone might construe with selfishness.

 I don’t want a child to feel unloved because of me.

 I don’t want a child to suffer illnesses and mental problems because of me.

 And most importantly, I would have to live with the decision of which I’ve never felt 100% supportive.

 They can pick up on emotions and feelings like regret, resentment, guilt.
 They know when you’re fighting with your spouse, regardless of what it’s about.